Bushman upright fridge review; do they live up to the hype?

 I will be looking into fitting an internal fan to move some air around, and hopefully stop the build up of ice, as it really makes the fridge unsuitable for long term travel, in my opinion.

 You might have seen that there’s a Kings Upright Fridge now too, which by many reports is identical (at least on a visual level) and they have a longer warranty, and its much cheaper.
 That’s another kettle of fish that you’ll have to work out for yourself!
+I did hear that they have been pulled from the market as they were a little *too* close to the Bushman design, but they’ve come back with some changes.

 Do you have a Bushman Upright Fridge?
 How often are you defrosting it?
 What do you think of it overall?